 The founders together with all engaged lecturers and students are touched and proud to see that SED even after 20 years is not stopped in spite of the heavy storm that has the name of what used to be a marvelous Mexican beer and they feel strengthened by all the friends from all these international years.
 Jan esp. in Latin America and Asia (International Cooperation North South) and Theo as a guest lecturer in for instance Bremen University of Applied Sciences (2000-2001) and for the marvelous University of Malta (2018-2019).

 A lot of challenges are lying ahead of us.
 Dreams for the future are about peace & sustainable development, but most of all about the future for the next generations.
-It’s up to them to face these challenges.
+It is up to them to face these challenges.
 Our wish is a clear choice for building bridges of solidarity with respect for people, planet and profit.
 Continuing to inspire young people was more of a political choice for engagement than a professional assignment for the founders of SED.
 Together we keep our fingers crossed for a bright future of this WAF network.
-And let’s hope we can and will celebrate our face to face Social Europe Days in May 2021.
+And let’s hope we can and will celebrate an on-site Social Europe Days in 2022.

 Jan Van Passel.
 He is program director of the advanced bachelor ‘International Cooperation North-South’ and lecturer legal aid and social policy.
 As a social worker (bachelor UCLL 1979) he was engaged for 18 years within the Belgian trade union movement, the ACV, with a focus on labour market, social policy and social justice.
 He was founder of In-Z. This NGO was pioneer in Flanders on the domain of neighbourhood and proximity services.
 Today In-Z employs 1300 people, mainly persons with a greater distance to the labour market.
 Jan Van Passel is also president of the local services economy in Flanders